Super Mario Bros.: The Great Mission to Rescue Princess Peach!: Soundtrack

 The film uses music and sound effects from the Super Mario Bros. video game.
 An LP was released.

 Production and release

 In 1986, Mario was already popular in Japan, so Grouper Productions collaborated with Nintendo to produce an anime film.
 To advertise the film, they released Mario phone cards, watches, rice containers, ramen noodles, a manga, an art book, three riddle books, a picture book, and an original soundtrack released on vinyl and cassette.

-The film was released in 200 theaters across Japan on 20 July 1986.
-VAP Video later released the film on retail VHS and Betamax in Japan, with no releases internationally or on DVD or Blu-ray.
+The film was released in 200 cinemas across Japan on 20 July 1986.
+VAP Video later released the film on retail VHS and Betamax in Japan, with no releases internationally, nor on DVD or Blu-ray.